deckhouse/deckhouse/modules/031-linstor/docs/FAQ.md

 ## Performance and reliability notes, comparison to Ceph

+> You may be interested in our article ["Comparing Ceph, LINSTOR, Mayastor, and Vitastor storage performance in Kubernetes"](https://www.reddit.com/r/kubernetes/comments/v3tzze/comparing_ceph_linstor_mayastor_and_vitastor/).

 We take a practical view of the issue.
 A difference of several tens of percent — in practice it never matters.
 The difference is several times or more important.

 Comparison factors: